|

 - CUDDY:

 meaning "bright fame."
-This name has become a
+This name was also used

 byname for a donkey.